 For instance, the sentence; “all the time, travellers worry about their luggage” has a different meaning to the very similar but un-punctuated sentence; “all the time travellers worry about their luggage”.
 The script writer might know what they meant, because they wrote it, but it’s important to always try and look at a script with fresh eyes before sending it out to voice over actors.

 Providing voice talent with a script full of missing or bad punctuation is a bit like an architect giving the builders a set of plans with absent measurements, or handing a baker a recipe for a cake which states only the ingredients to be used but leaves out exact weights and quantities.

 Good punctuation, takes the guess work out and helps me do a much better job at interpreting my clients script.
-Sometimes these days, being a voice over makes me look back nostalgically to my school days and wish I had paid more attention in my English classes.
+Sometimes, being a voiceover makes me look back nostalgically to my school days and wish I’d paid more attention in my English classes.

 4. The gift of Sight reading